StackVista/stackstate-docs/use/views/browse_telemetry.md

 ## Overview

-The StackState UI provides a visualization of filtered data for each configured telemetry stream.
+The StackState UI displays a visualization of filtered data for each configured telemetry stream.

 Telemetry streams are added to elements automatically when they are imported to StackState or you can manually [add a single telemetry stream] to a single component.